wolfgangasdf/wmusicplayer3/README.md

 * has an optional simple plain-html control frontend without javascript.
 * has quick-playlist buttons.

+Note

+* Audio device selection works only after some music has been played.

 # How to use

 * Install VLC into the default location.